indusrad/cute/README.md

 which run GTK 4 and a Wayland-based compositor such as GNOME Shell.
 It is competitively fast in this area, although unlikely the fastest.
 It supports a number of features due to VTE in exchange.
-Some of those include robust clipboard support, drag-n-drop integration, scrollbars, tabs, a modern interface, configurable color palettes, menus, tab overviews, you get the idea.
+Some of those include robust clipboard support, drag-n-drop integration, scrollbars, kinetic scrolling, tabs with overviews, a modern interface, configurable color palettes, menus, you get the idea.

 ## Features